 Due to its discrete and symbolic nature, text provides only an abstract, lossy summary of the rich and continuous visual scene.
 Consequently, the embeddings $v_I$ and $v_T$, projected from these intrinsically mismatched sources, cannot achieve perfect alignment in the shared latent space, which results in an invariably positive cosine distance, as follows:

-Note that over-detailed descriptions cannot bridge this modality gap and may instead introduce semantic noise.
-Therefore, in our MTGC framework, the role of text is redefined: we employ a concise text caption to provide macro-level and robust semantic guidance, rather than relying on it to convey fine-grained visual semantics.
-LMM (e.g., Gemini 2.5 Pro) is used to generate such a text caption, which is subsequently compressed losslessly using Zstd.
-For each input image, the LMM is prompted with an optimized instruction $P_{\text{prompt}}$: \textit{``Extract and concisely articulate the core, unambiguous semantic information of this image (main subject and context), in under 20 words.''} This design prevents semantic drift at the macro level in reconstruction.
-The influence of textual guidance and its length will be quantitatively analyzed in Section\, \ref{sec:Discussions}.
+Note that over-detailed descriptions cannot close the modality gap and may introduce semantic noise.
+Thus, in SDGIC, the role of text caption is redefined as a concise global semantic anchor rather than a carrier of fine-grained visual details.
+A captioner (e.g., an online LMM, BLIP-2\cite{li2023blip}, or lightweight GIT\cite{wang2022git}) generates a caption under the $P_{\text{prompt}}$: \textit{``Extract and concisely articulate the core, unambiguous semantic information of this image (main subject and context), in under 20 words.''} The caption is then losslessly compressed using Zstd.
+This design prevents semantic drift at the macro level in reconstruction.
+The influence of text caption and its length will be quantitatively analyzed in Section\, \ref{sec:discussion}.